-Olivia Berkowicz is a curator and writer.
-She works at the intersection of critical visuality studies, contemporary art theory and psychoanalysis, resulting in work exploring geopolitics and psychedelic leftism.
-Her previous studies include an MA in curatorial studies (2014–2016) and a BA in the history of art (2010–2013) at Stockholm University/Sweden and Goldsmiths College, University of London/UK respectively.
+Olivia Berkowicz is a curator, writer and editor.
+She works at the intersection of critical visuality studies and contemporary art theory, manifesting itself in work on memory, translocality and alternative solidarities.
+Her previous studies include an MA in curatorial studies (2016) and a BA in History of Art (2013), at Stockholm University/Sweden and Goldsmiths College, University of London/UK respectively.

-She is a founder of Ferrara Residency, an international residency program in Ferrara/Italy.
+She is a founding member of the interdisciplinary collective resina, which investigates notions of care, ecofeminism and informal learning environments.
+She is also a founder of Ferrara Residency, an international residency program in Ferrara/Italy.
 Since 2017, artists and researchers have been invited to explore forms of togetherness while reflecting on means of precarious and affective labor under capitalist conditions.